History of Punjab: Kushan Empire (c. 50 AD – c. 350 AD)

-Gupta Empire

-Following decline of Kushans, the Gupta Empire gradually extended its rule as far as Punjab.
-This time period is known as the golden age of the region, especially during the reign of Skanda Gupta.
-The Gupta rule in Punjab was indirect, with the previously mentioned Eastern Punjab republics acting as vassals to the empire rather then being directly annexed through conquest.

-After the death of Skanda Gupta, the Empire suffered from various wars of succession.
-The last major Gupta King was Buddha Gupta; after him, the Empire had split into various branches across India.
-The last Guptas were defeated by the Huns who had established themselves in Punjab under Toramana and his son Mihirakula, described as a Saivite Hindu.

-Buddhism in the Punjab declined after the Gupta Empire due to preference give to the rise of the propagation of Hinduism again in the region.

-Hunnic migrations (c.350 AD – c.500 AD)
+Hunnic migrations (c.
+350 AD – c.
+500 AD)

 After decline of Kushan empire, the central Asian Huns started migrating towards Punjab and other regions of Pakistan.
 First of them were the Kidarites, who around 390 AD invaded Punjab and replaced remaining remnants of the Kushans.
 They seem to have retained the western part of the Gupta Empire, particularly central and western Punjab, until they were displaced by the invasion of the Alchon Huns at the end of the 5th century.

 The Alchon Huns were a nomadic people who invaded South Asia during the 5th and 6th centuries AD.
 They were first mentioned as being located in Paropamisus.
 Between 460 and 470 AD, the Alchons took over Gandhara and Western Punjab which also had remained under the control of the Kidarites, while the Gupta Empire remained further east.
 Their most famous ruler was Mihirakula who had capital in Sagala in northern Punjab.

-Decline of Buddhism

 The Alchons apparently undertook the mass destruction of Buddhist monasteries and stupas at Taxila, a high center of learning, which never recovered from the destruction.
-Virtually all of the Alchon coins found in the area of Taxila were found in the ruins of burned down monasteries, where apparently some of the invaders died alongside local defenders during the wave of destructions.
-One of the long lasting impact of this was the decline of Buddhism in Punjab, which was soon replaced by Hinduism as the major religion.